dreymonde/Operacjas/README.md

 ## Usage

-This section doesn't cover all the possibilites of **Operations**.
+This section covers only the creation of basic `Operation`. **Operations** is much more than that.
 For complete understanding of what's going on, please watch [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015/226/) talk from Apple and read the source code (it's well commented by Apple).

 #### Basic networking operation